notsojug/jug-material/eclipse/slides/slides.md

 No, you don't: you press `Alt-shift-X T` because you're faster than light.

---

 Eclipse is also smart enough to run either the full test class, in general, or the single test if you select the current method name.

 ---
-## Did you know... _debugging_ tests?
+## Did you know... _debugging_ and running other things?

+There are shortcuts to:

-There's also a shortcut to launch tests in debug mode: `Alt-shift-D T`
+- debug tests: `Alt-shift-D T`

-Of course tests shall be so straight-up obvious you don't need debugging at all, but if you need it, there it is...

----
-## Did you know... run coverage?

-With all these tests you may as well launch the coverage for this test: `Alt-shift-E T`
+- run main methods: `Alt-shift-X J`
+- debug main methods: `Alt-shift-D J`

 --

-Because, you know, you may have missed a line... or a dozen...

----
-## Did you know... running other things?

-Let's say you want to run classes with `main` methods.
+Do you really (tm) need a main method or is it just an excuse for not writing a test?

 --

-First of all: is it really a main method or just an excuse for not writing a test?

---

-But if you really (tm) need to run a main method:

-- Normal mode: `Alt-shift-X  J`
-- Debug mode: `Alt-shift-D  J`
+But the real deal is launching test coverage with `Alt-shift-E T` directly from the tests.

 ---
 ## Did you know... opening things?